 Wzgórze Czubatka in Klucze.
 There is a car park, an observation deck and gazebos.
 It leads from here a yellow trail to the Błędowska Desert and to Błędów.

-Wzgórze Dąbrówka with a viewpoint bearing educational boards, in Chechło.
-The access to the Błędowska Desert is marked with brown plates.
+Dąbrówka Hill with a viewpoint with educational boards, in the village of Chechło.
+Access to the Błędowska Desert is marked with brown plates.

 Róża Wiatrów is a viewpoint that was created in 2018 year.
 You can get here from the road connecting Klucze and Hutki.
 For tourists, a viewing platform, gazebos, platforms and a pier have been prepared.
 Nature attractions of the Błędowska Desert are presented by information boards.
 From here you can go for walks along educational paths.

-Błędowskia Desert is a very attractive area for walking not only on foot, but also on horseback.
+The Błędów Desert is a very attractive area for hiking, not only on foot, but also on horseback.

 -the Yellow Walking Desert Trail connects the Bugs with the Keys

-- orange riding trail, so-called Transjurajski Horse Trail, with a branch leading to Chechło through the ferry in Biała Przemsza
+- orange equestrian trail, the so-called Transjurajski Horse Trail, with a branch leading towards Chechło through the ford on Biała Przemsza